stacks-network/docs/src/pages/technology/naming-system.md

 ---
 title: Overview
-description: 'Blockstack naming system (BNS)'
+description: 'Blockchain naming system (BNS)'
 ---

-# Blockstack Naming System (BNS)
+# Blockchain Naming System (BNS)

-The Blockstack Naming System (BNS) is a network system that binds names to off-chain state without relying on any central points of control.
+BNS is a network system that binds names to off-chain state without relying on any central points of control.
 The Stacks V1 blockchain implemented BNS through first-order name operations.
 In Stacks V2, BNS is instead implemented through a smart-contract loaded